Introduction to The Color Purple

 The novel shows a lot of repetitions as shown by these examples such as “You got to fight”, “your”, “bloody”,” and then “dear.”

-- Rhetorical Questions: The novel shows good use of rhetorical questions at several places such as;
+- Rhetorical Questions: The novel shows a good use of rhetorical questions at several places.
+Two examples are given below,

 ii.
 What about all them funny voices you hear singing in church?
 Shug